IIT-PAVIS/PoserNet/README.md

 ## Project set up

-We only tested PoserNet on computers running Ubuntu, but we expect that it can be run on other operating systems.
+We developed PoserNet on computers running Ubuntu, but we expect that it can be run on other operating systems.

 ### Clone the repository and create the Conda environment
     git clone git@github.com:IIT-PAVIS/PoserNet